 You can customise the look of the protagonist but they will not be voiced.
 However, the dialogue skills you know and love from other RPGs will function as expected, and they’ll even work in combat.
 You can lie, intimidate, or persuade foes and they may flee as a result.
 You can also choose ‘Dumb’ responses in dialogue to create an idiotic protagonist if you so wish.
 That’s cause for Ian fans to rejoice.

-You’ll be able to recruit companions, with each bringing unique benefits to combat, but you won’t be able to romance them as this feature was cut from the game.
+You’ll be able to recruit companions, with each bringing unique benefits to combat, but there’s no The Outer Worlds romance system: this feature was cut from the game.
 Companions can interject and use their skills to further conversations or resolve difficult situations, instead of the onus being solely on you.